JonathanShor/PhenoGraph/README.md

 Release Notes
 -------------

+### Version 1.6

+* Improve logging and reporting.
+New `verbosity` parameter to control granularity of info reported.

 ### Version 1.5.2

  * Include simple parallel implementation of brute force nearest neighbors search using scipy's `cdist` and `multiprocessing`.
 This may be more efficient than `kdtree` on very large high-dimensional data sets